x3rexzi/myosa-gesture-control-system/project.md

 ---

 ## Acknowledgements

-This project is a part of the MYOSA hardware challenge.
-Special thanks to the organizers for providing the development kit, guidance, and motivation to explore gesture-based control systems.
+This project has been developed as part of the **MYOSA Hardware Challenge**.
+I would like to thank the MYOSA team for providing the hardware kit, clear guidelines, and an opportunity to explore gesture-based automation systems.

 ---

 ## Overview

-This project demonstrates a **touchless gesture-controlled automation hub** that eliminates the need for physical switches or cloud-based voice assistants.
+The **Gesture-Based Automation Hub** is a touchless control system designed to operate multiple electrical appliances using simple hand gestures.

+Unlike conventional home automation systems that rely on:
+- Internet connectivity
+- Mobile applications
+- Physical switches
+- Voice assistants

+this system works **completely offline** and focuses on **privacy, hygiene, and instant response**.

-Using the **APDS9960 gesture sensor**, a **microcontroller**, **OLED display**, and a **3-channel relay module**, the system converts simple hand movements into direct electrical control signals.
+Using an **APDS9960 gesture sensor**, a **microcontroller**, an **OLED display**, and a **3-channel relay module**, the system converts air gestures into direct electrical control commands without any cloud dependency.

-### **Problem**
-Traditional automation relies on:
-- Mobile apps (Wi-Fi dependency)
-- Physical switches (non-hygienic)
-- Voice assistants (privacy concerns)

-### **Solution**
-A fast, private, offline alternative:
-- No internet
-- No physical touch
-- No voice commands
-- Works entirely on local hardware logic

-This provides a new “third modality” of interaction.

 ---